 Stock market corrections are scary but normal.
-In fact, they're a sign of a healthy market in most cases.
-A stock market correction is usually defined as a drop in stock prices of 10 percent or greater from their most recent peak.
-If prices drop by 20 percent or more, it is then called a bear market.
+They're a sign of a healthy market in most cases.
+A stock market correction is usually defined as a drop in stock prices of 10% or more from their most recent peak.
+If prices drop by 20% or more, investors refer to it as a "bear market."

 Frequency of Market Corrections

+Anticipating a correction can be stressful.
 First, resist the urge to "time the market."
-Although it's possible to make some short term money trading the ups and downs of the market, strategies like swing trading rarely work for building long term wealth.
+Although it's possible to make some short-term money trading the ups and downs of the market, strategies like swing trading rarely work for building long-term wealth.

-Most people lose money by trying to move their money around to participate in the ups and avoid the downs.
+Most people lose by moving their money around to participate in the ups and avoid the downs.
 This is a documented behavior studied by academics around the world.
-The field of study is called behavioral finance.
+The field of study is called "behavioral finance."

-Data show that not only do most people lack the discipline to stick to a winning investing playbook in correcting markets, they tend to transact at the wrong times causing even larger losses.
+Data show that not only do most people lack the discipline to stick to a winning investing playbook in correcting markets, but they also tend to transact at the wrong times, causing even larger losses.

-When we build a portfolio, we expect that one out of every 4 calendar quarters will have a negative return.
-We control the magnitude of the negative returns by selecting a mix of investments that has either more potential for upside less potential for high returns, and also less risk—called diversification.
+Professional financial planners build portfolios based on science versus behavioral biases.
+When we create a portfolio, we should expect that one out of every four calendar quarters will have a negative return.
+We can help to control the magnitude of the negative returns by selecting a mix of investments that have either more potential for upside or less potential for high returns and also less risk—a process called "diversification."

 You can control the magnitude of the market corrections you might experience by carefully selecting the mix of investments you own.

-Second, understand how to mix these different types of investments to reduce the risk to your portfolio as a whole.
-This is a process called asset allocation.
+Next, understand how to mix these different types of investments to reduce the risk to your portfolio as a whole.

 It's important to reduce your exposure to significant market corrections as you near retirement.
-And once retired, you need to structure your investments so when market corrections occur, you are not forced to sell market-related investments.
-Instead you use the safer portion of your portfolio to support spending needs during these times.
+Once retired, you should structure your investments so that you are not forced to sell market-related investments when market corrections occur.
+Instead, you use the safer portion of your portfolio to support spending needs during those times.

-The last thing to know—if you don’t want the potential to experience a market correction, it is probably best to avoid investing in the market all together.
-Instead, stick with safe investments.
-But safe investments have what we call opportunity cost—you miss the opportunity to set yourself up for the future life you envision for yourself and your family.
+Lastly, if you don’t want to face the potential to experience a market correction, it is probably best to avoid investing in the stock market altogether.
+Instead, stick with safer investments.
+But safe investments have what we call "opportunity cost"—you miss the opportunity to set yourself up for the future life you envision for yourself and your family.
 The key is to strike a good balance.